HandBrake: Sources

-Handbrake transcodes video and audio from nearly any format to a handful of modern ones, but it does not defeat or circumvent copy protection.
+HandBrake transcodes video and audio from nearly any format to a handful of modern ones, but it does not defeat or circumvent copy protection.
 One form of input is DVD-Video stored on a DVD, in an ISO image of a DVD, or on any data storage device as a VIDEO_TS folder.
-HandBrake's developers removed libdvdcss (the open-source library responsible for unscrambling DVDs encrypted with the Content Scramble System (CSS)) from the application in version 0.9.2.
-Removal of digital rights management (DRM) from DVDs using HandBrake was possible by installing VLC, a media player application that includes the libdvdcss library.
-Handbrake can remove DRM only if the user installs libdvdcss.

-As with DVDs, HandBrake does not directly support the decryption of Blu-ray Discs.
-However, HandBrake can be used to transcode a Blu-ray Disc if DRM is first removed using a third-party application.
+As with DVDs, HandBrake does not directly support the decryption of Blu-ray discs.
+However, HandBrake can be used to transcode a Blu-ray disc if DRM is first removed using a third-party application.